SeaQuest’s Guide to Axolotls

 Are Axolotls Poisonous?

 No, healthy Axolotls are not dangerous to humans at all!
-Like most marine and aquatic animal life, they are only dangerous if they happen to carry diseases that can affect humans.
+Like most marine and aquatic animals, they are only harmful if they happen to carry diseases that can affect humans.
 However, the body of an Axolotl does not contain any poison.
 Humans can touch an Axolotl anytime.
 There is nothing on their skin that can hurt a human.
 Keep in mind that before you touch an Axolotl, make sure to wash and disinfect your hands.
-Try to avoid transferring any type of bacteria or contaminants from human skin to the Axolotl.
+Avoid transferring bacteria or contaminants from human skin to the Axolotl.

 Where Do Axolotls Live?

-In the wild, Axolotls are found in exactly one lake in the entire world: Lake Xochimilco near Mexico City, Mexico.
-Previously they were also found in Lake Chalco.
+In the wild, Axolotls are found in precisely one lake in the entire world: Lake Xochimilco near Mexico City, Mexico.
+Previously, they were also found in Lake Chalco.
 Unfortunately, Lake Chalco was drained in the 1980s over fears that the lake would flood.
-While Axolotls have become popular pets, their numbers have rapidly dropped in the wild, to critically endangered levels.
-They were once declared extinct in the wild, though in recent years, a very small population has been identified in their natural habitat.
+While Axolotls have become popular pets, their numbers have rapidly dropped in the wild to critically endangered levels.
+They were once declared extinct in the wild, though a very small population has been identified in their natural habitat in recent years.

-Axolotls in captivity have been known to live as long as 15 years.
-Axolotls in the wild only live to about five or six years old.
+Axolotls in captivity have been known to live as long as 15 years, while in the wild, they live to about five or six years old.

 How Many Types of Axolotls Exist?